 What is shame?
-The painful feeling of humiliation or distress that comes from the sense of being or doing a dishonorable, ridiculous, or immodest thing; the feeling that you are less than, unbefitting, or undesirable.
+The painful feeling of humiliation or distress that comes from the sense of being or doing a dishonorable, ridiculous, or immodest thing; the feeling that we are less than, unbefitting, or undesirable.

-Why you should not be ashamed.
+Why we should not be ashamed.
 History is crude and inconsistent, culture is misinformed, the disease model is exploitive and archaic, and MHS is generated and sustained by prejudice, ignorance, and discrimination based on misinformation and disinformation.

 What are the factors or attributes in MHS?
 Mental health stigma is formed and facilitated by ignorance (misinformation), prejudice (fear), and discrimination (false superiority).
 Stigma supports and is supported by public opinion, media misrepresentation, the mental healthcare industry, and the disease model of mental health.

-The media stereotypes anyone with a dysfunction as an unpredictable, hysterical, and dangerous schizophrenic.
+The media stereotypes anyone with a disorder as an unpredictable, hysterical, and dangerous schizophrenic.
 Half of the news stories on mental illness allude to violence.
 A person with a mental illness is either a homicidal maniac, autistic, or antisocial.

 The mental healthcare community is drowning in pessimism.
-There is evidence to indicate the problem is endemic in the medical health community and universally systemic, which means that it impacts you personally, and the current disease model is the culprit.
+There is evidence to indicate the problem is endemic in the medical health community and universally systemic, which means that it impacts us personally, and the current disease model is the culprit.

 Clients report instances where staff members are rude or dismissive.
 Complaints include coercive measures, excessive wait times, paternalistic or demeaning attitudes, one-size-fits-all treatment programs, medications with undesirable side effects, and stigmatizing language.